SuryaKTiwari11/Velocity/README.md

 - ➕ Add, edit, delete, and view employee records
 - 🔍 Search and filter employee data
-- 📄 Upload and manage documents (Premium users only)
+- 📄 Upload and manage documents (Premium users only, with real-time progress and auto-refresh)

 ### 👩‍💼 Administrative Features